tabarra/txAdmin/docs/events.md

 ## txAdmin:events:playerBanned (v3.7)
-Called when a player is banned using txAdmin.
+Broadcasted when a player is banned using txAdmin.
 On update v5.0.0 the field `target` was replaced by `targetNetId` and `targetIds`.
 Event Data:
 - `author`: The name of the admin.